qerelhasiq/picoctf-writeups/general-skills/binary-search.md

 ## Challenge Information
 - **Name:** Binary Search
-- **Author:** Jeffrey John
+- **Author:** Jeffery John
 - **Category:** General Skills
 - **Difficulty:** Easy

 ---

 ## Problem Description
-The challenge presents a number guessing game where a value between 1 and 1000 is chosen.
-The goal is to determine the correct number within **10 guesses**, encouraging the use of an efficient search strategy.
+Figuring out what number has been chosen from 1 to 1000, and you only have 10 guesses to find it.
+The challenge is to use a strategy to find the correct number efficiently.

 ---

 ## Approach
-Since the number range is sorted and limited, **binary search** is the most efficient approach.
-By repeatedly guessing the midpoint of the remaining range and adjusting based on feedback (higher or lower), half of the possible values can be eliminated with each guess.

-This ensures the correct number can be found within the allowed number of attempts.
+Always take half of the remaining choices for each guess.
+By guessing the middle number, you can eliminate one half of the possibilities every time.
+This way, you’re guaranteed to find the correct number within 10 guesses.

 ---

 ## Solution Steps
-1. Start by guessing the midpoint of the range (500).
+1. Guess 500.
-2. If the correct number is higher, adjust the range to 501–1000.
+2. If the number is higher, guess 750.
+If lower, guess 250.
-3. If the correct number is lower, adjust the range to 1–499.
+3. Continue by adding or subtracting half of the remaining range to your previous guess.
-4. Repeat the process by guessing the midpoint of the new range.
+4. Repeat until you find the correct number.
-5. Continue narrowing the range until the correct number is identified within 10